I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 How long will it take?

-Unfortunately, this is not possible to say in a general FAQs page.
-Everyone’s circumstances are unique to them.
-The length of time it takes to accomplish your goal depends on your desire for personal development, your commitment, and the factors that are driving you to seek counseling in the first place.
+Unfortunately, this is not possible to state in a general FAQs page.
+The length of time it takes to accomplish treatment goals varies among individuals.
+Factors including the above mentioned trauma history, current situation or distress, support system, personality, and complexity of treatment goals will impact the amount of time needed.
 Regardless of how long it takes, either a few sessions or many, I will remain partnered with you on your journey toward growth and success.

 I want to get the most out of therapy.
 What can I do to help?

-I am so glad you are dedicated to getting the most out of your sessions.
-Your active participation and dedication will be crucial to your success.
+I am so glad you are dedicated to getting the most out of your sessions!
+Your active participation and motivation will be crucial to your success.